-In 2008, the Boise State University student government threatened to exclude several religious organizations form campus, claiming that their religious leadership requirements were discriminatory.
+In 2008, the Boise State University student government threatened to exclude several religious organizations from campus, claiming that their religious leadership requirements were discriminatory.
 The BSU student government informed one religious group that its requirement that its leaders "be in good moral standing, exhibiting a lifestyle that is worthy of a Christian as outlined in the Bible" violated the student government's policy.
-The student government also found that the group's citation in its constitution to Matthew 18:15-17, which quotes Jesus, also violated the policy.
-The student government informed a religious group that "not allowing members to serve as officers due to their religious beliefs" conflicted with BSU's policy.20 In response to a threatened lawsuit, BSY reversed course and agreed to allow religious organizations to maintain religious criteria for leaders.
+The student government also found that the group's citation in its constitution of Matthew 18:15-17 also violated the policy.
+The student government informed a religious group that "not allowing members to serve as officers due to their religious beliefs" conflicted with BSU's policy.
+In response to a threatened lawsuit, BSU reversed course and agreed to allow religious organizations to maintain religious criteria for leaders.

 In 2012, however, BSU informed the religious organizations that it intended to adopt a new policy, which would exclude religious organizations with religious leadership requirements from campus.
-In response, the Idaho Legislature enacted Idaho Code § 33-107D to prohibit public colleges from "tak[ing] any action or enforc[ing] any policy that would deny a religious student group any benefit available to any other
+In response, the Idaho Legislature enacted Idaho Code § 33-107D to prohibit public colleges from "tak[ing] any action or enforc[ing] any policy that would deny a religious student group any benefit available to any other student group based on the religious student group's requirement that its leaders adhere to its sincerely held religious beliefs or standards of conduct."